James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 For **data analysis** with illustrations and stats, the report is in **Hypotheses 2 and 5 - DataAnalysis.ipynb**

-1) Run the "data_exploration.ipynb" file
+1) Run the "data_exploration.ipynb" file.

-2) Run the "DataAnalysis.ipynb" file
+2) Run the "DataAnalysis.ipynb" file.